 The Board has adopted a Distribution Plan for the Fund's Platform Shares (the "12b-1 Plan").
-Pursuant to the 12b-1 Plan, the Fund may finance from the assets of the Platform Shares certain activities or expenses that are intended primarily to result in the sale of shares of such class.
-The Fund finances these distribution and service activities through payments made to the Distributor.
-The fee paid to the Distributor is computed on an annualized basis reflecting the average daily net assets of the class, up to a maximum of 0.25% for expenses of the Platform Shares.
+Pursuant to the 12b-1 Plan, the Fund may pay from the assets of the Platform Shares certain activities or expenses that are intended primarily to result in the sale of shares of such class.
+The fee paid by the Fund is computed on an annualized basis reflecting the average daily net assets of the class, up to a maximum of 0.25% for expenses of the Platform Shares.
 With respect to Platform Shares, 0.25% represents 12b-1 distribution fees paid to institutions that have agreements with the Distributor to provide such services.
 Because these fees are paid out of the Platform Shares' assets on an ongoing basis, over time these fees will increase the cost of your investment and may cost more than paying other types of sales charges.
 The 12b-1 Plan, while primarily intended to compensate for shareholder services expenses, was adopted pursuant to Rule 12b-1 under the 1940 Act, and therefore may be used to pay for certain expenditures related to financing distribution related activities of the Fund.